COVID-19 Safe Play Protocol

 GROUND ARRIVAL CHECK-IN

 SIGN-IN SHEET FOR CONTACT TRACING

-All participants gathering at the ground must add their name and contact details to the Club-provided sign-in sheet that will serve as a simple method for contact tracking.
-This is a mandatory procedure that is required for the general safety of all the individuals present during the day.
+When requested, all participants gathering at the ground must add their name and contact details to a Club-provided sign-in sheet that will serve as a simple method for contact tracking.

 The Club will take all care to not divulge, share or sell the participant’s personal identifiable information with any third parties, or to use the information within Club for any non-COVID-19 purposes.
 The information will not be used for any marketing purposes.

 If a participant later is confirmed to have contracted COVID-19 within 15 days after attending a Club gathering, he or she must notify the Executive Committee promptly.
-The Executive Committee would then use a digitized form of the sign-in sheet to notify all other people with potential exposure to that individual.
+The Executive Committee would then notify all other people with potential exposure to that individual.
 The individual’s identity will be kept confidential to respect their privacy.

-- Do you have a fever in the past 14 days?
-[Answer YES – participant ruled out]
+- Have you had a fever in the past 14 days?

-- Do you have any recent loss of taste and/or smell?
-[Answer YES – participant ruled out]
+- Have you had any recent loss of taste and/or smell?

 - Heart disease